KhronosGroup/SYCL_Reference/source/iface/platform.rst

 contains the device returned by default_selector_v.
 When passed a ``cl_platform_id``, an OpenCL|trade| platform is used to construct the platform.
 The ``cl_platform_id`` is retained and available via get_.
-When passed a :ref:`device_selector`, a platform is constructed that includes the preferred device.
+When passed a :ref:`device selector<device-selectors>`, a platform is constructed that includes the preferred device.

 ``get``